Generalized Quasikernels in Digraphs: Main Results

 \subsection{Organization and Conventions}

 Our proofs are broken into four essentially independent sections organized by increasing levels of technical detail: we begin with our general upper bound for quasikernels in \Cref{sec:quasi}, our results about large $q$-kernels in \Cref{sec:large}, our results about disjoint $q$-kernels in \Cref{sec:disjoint}, and our results about bipartite digraphs in \Cref{sec:bipartite}.
-We close the paper with a large number of open problems in \Cref{sec:con} along with an Appendix~\ref{append} discussing technical avenues for refining our results further.
+We close the paper with a large number of open problems in \Cref{sec:con}.

 Throughout the text, we always assume that our digraphs are finite.
 Our proofs will sometimes use without comment the fact that every digraph contains a quasikernel.
 We let $C_\ell$ denote the directed $\ell$-cycle, i.e. the digraph with vertices $v_1,\ldots,v_\ell$ and arcs $v_iv_{i+1}$ for all $1\le i\le \ell$ (with these indices written cyclically).